SISTER EILEEN McNERNEY

 “Each young person, no matter what his or her history, is precious in God’s sight,” says Sister Eileen, “and yet many of them are scared, stuck or broken.
 It saddens me to walk down the street and see a bird with a broken wing.
 I can’t always fix the bird, but I do believe that with God’s help, the young people who walk through Taller San Jose’s door, can one day fly.”

 Sister Eileen served as Hope Builders’ Executive Director for 13 years.
-She is currently the Assistant General Superior of the Sisters of St. Joseph of Orange and serves on Hope Builders’ board of directors.
+She currently serves on Hope Builders’ board of directors.